lutraconsulting/qgis-anuga-gui-plugin/README.md

 # How to use AnuGA-GUI
 First you need to define your GIS input layers:

-Define a poly layer for defining areas of different resolution with attributes Type (char) MaxTriArea (float)
+Define a polygon layer for defining areas of different resolution with attributes Type (char) MaxTriArea (float)

-  * Type:
+  * Type (char):
-     + B - boundary poly
+     + B - boundary polygon
      + H - hole (needn't have a maxtriarea)
      + I - internal region
+  * MaxTriArea (decimal)
+	 + Maximum triangle area

-Define a line layer, with the following atts, snap is to the B entity above
+Define a line layer, with the following attributes, ensure the layer is snapped to the boundary polygon entity above

-    * Type (char)
+  * Type (char):
-		+ "BT" boundary tag
+     + BT - boundary tag
   * Name (char)
 	 + its name

 Run the plugin and select relevant layers to generate mesh.